GeneralBots/botbook/src/01-introduction/overview.md

 ### Enterprise Features

-BotServer includes capabilities required for enterprise deployments.
+botserver includes capabilities required for enterprise deployments.
 Multi-tenancy support allows a single installation to serve multiple organizations with complete isolation.
 Role-based access control restricts actions based on user roles and permissions.
 Comprehensive audit logging tracks all actions for compliance and debugging.
 Horizontal scaling distributes load across multiple instances.
 High availability configurations ensure continuous operation even during failures.

 ## System Requirements

 ### Minimum Requirements

-For development and testing purposes, BotServer runs comfortably on modest hardware.
+For development and testing purposes, botserver runs comfortably on modest hardware.
 You need at least 4GB of RAM to run all components.
 A single CPU core is sufficient for light workloads.
 Reserve at least 10GB of disk space for the application, databases, and documents.
 The platform runs on Linux, macOS, or Windows operating systems.

 ### Recommended for Production